-Plenty of Trading Post currency available via holidays and special events in June
+Plenty of Trading Post currency available via the Midsummer Fire Festival

 - Slay Ahune twice for 200 points.
 Frost Lord Ahune is the holiday boss and can be queued for via the groupfinder by most characters (minimum level seems to change each year — we’ll update with the correct information once the event starts).
 It’s a pretty simple fight, although since it’s the first time it’s been active for Dragonflight be wary of scaling issues making it tougher than expected.
 This can be done back-to-back on two different characters or you can send the same character through it twice — there’s no lockout (although you get the Satchel of Chilled Goods only once per day).

 - Complete 10 Midsummer Fire Festival daily quests for 200 points.
 If you’re a fan of juggling torches and lighting braziers this one will be pretty easy for you to accomplish; if you don’t enjoy the Holiday Dailies you may want to give it a pass as it’s likely more trouble than it’s worth.